 Method 1 – find and delete manually

 To do this, go to the Applications folder, select the application.
-Right click (Option click), and from the context menu select Show Package Content
+Make a Right-click (Option click), and from the context menu select Show Package Content

 Find unnecessary languages and remove them.